Radioaktivman/Heating-Fan-Controller/README.md

 - **Thermostat Control Unit**: A thermostat control module will be added in the next update to gain full control of the heating system.
 This will enable:
   - Complete closed-loop heating control
-  - Automatic heating system regulation based on room temperature
+  - Automatic heating system regulation based on flor and/or air temperature
   - Enhanced energy efficiency through intelligent heating management